Agoric/documentation/main/glossary/README.md

 For example, Zoe often uses `offerHandle` to refer to offers.
 Zoe contracts can use an offer's `offerHandle` as the key for requesting the current allocation of an offer or reallocating the offer's assets.

 ## Issuer
-Can create empty purses and payments, but it cannot mint new amounts.
-The issuer can also transform payments (splitting payments, combining payments, burning payments, and claiming payments exclusively).
-The issuer should be gotten from a trusted source and then relied upon as the decider of whether an untrusted payment is valid.
+Can create empty purses and payments, but cannot mint new amounts.
+Issuers can also transform payments (splitting, combining, burning, and claiming payments exclusively).
+You should get an issuer from a trusted source and then rely on it to determine if an untrusted payment is valid.
+Issuers are linked to a single mint and vice versa, so each issuer only works with one type of thing, such as only working with quatloos or only working with moola.

 ## MathHelpers
 Arithmetic on extents.
 MathHelpers are used by AmountMath to do their extent arithmetic, and then brand the result, making a new amount.